Tufts University Editorial Style Guide

 • the School of Medicine

-• GSBS (for Graduate School of Biomedical Sciences)
+• GSBS (for the Graduate School of Biomedical Sciences)

 SMFA faculty